minhluannguyen/nice-curl-vuln-reporter/README.md

 - Keep port list lengths aligned (guest and host) for each direction.
 - Prefer `cve.yaml` for new cases.
 - Use `vm-configs/*.nix` for service/runtime customization instead of bloating descriptor fields.
+- NixOS configurations syntax can be found at: https://search.nixos.org/options
+- More on NixOS testing framework at: https://nixos.org/manual/nixos/stable/index.html#sec-nixos-tests